ChrisQlasty/RideTheLamps/README.md

 Application allows to choose between two active light selection methods (different gestures trigger other lighting system responses) and two brightness adjustment methods (in _x_ and in _y_ axes).

 ## Demo
 One of implemented light source selection methods in action is presented below.
 Selected lamp/s blink in notification and the control is taken over it.
 After that, user can e.g. turn it off/on or precisely change brightness level.
+Gesture sensor is mounted within the light switch.

 | Discrete gestures </br> Left lamp selection |   Discrete gestures </br> Right lamp selection  |
 |----------------|----------------|